 Regularly running re-engagement campaigns to cold subscribers will help your list tremendously.

-It might sound counter-intuitive, but deleting cold subscribers will actually lead to better results in the long run since it will improve the overall deliverability of your broadcasts.
+It might sound counter-intuitive, but deleting cold subscribers will actually lead to better results in the long run, since it will improve the overall deliverability of your broadcasts.

-Large providers like Gmail and Outlook take note of whether or not people are opening your emails.
+Large providers like Gmail and Outlook take note of whether or not people open your emails.
 If you have a large amount of subscribers who aren't opening, the providers may start sending your emails to the junk or promotions folders to every subscriber, even the ones who actually engage with them.

 One of the great things about ConvertKit is that you can add this automation automatically and it will create the tags and framework for you.
 You'll just want to edit the emails that are sent out in the sequence.+